 Play focuses on exploration and unlocking the world by freeing it of the dark black plants.
-You play both Miku and Taku who arrive in the world and work to undo the cursed by finding and restoring seeds to their proper place.
+You play both Miku and Taku who arrive in the world and work to undo the curse by finding and restoring seeds to their proper place.

 Unlike many other adventure games, this is an experience devoid of violence and combat.
 As you solve the different seed-based puzzles you can head out by boat across tranquil waters and storm-driven oceans.
 The islands are rich with areas to explore, climb and interact with as you collect mysterious relics of a distant past and scour the buildings for the seeds of its salvation.

 The result is a Zelda-like adventure but without the combat.
 As you explore and discover the world and its collectibles there's a beautiful journey to go on.